carpentries-incubator/spreadsheet-humanities-lesson/06-data-formats-caveats.md

 If the dataset you're dealing with contains hundreds or thousands of records, cleaning them up manually (by either removing commas from the data values or putting the values into quotes - "") is not only going to take hours and hours but may potentially end up with you accidentally introducing many errors.

-Cleaning up datasets is one of major problems in many scientific disciplines.
+Cleaning up datasets is one of major problems in many humanities disciplines.
 The approach almost always depends on the particular context.
 However, it is a good practice to clean the data in an automated fashion, for example by writing and running a script.
 Other lessons in Data Carpentry covering shell, Python and R will give you the basis for developing skills to build relevant scripts.

 ###Tab Separated Values format